-Note: Though you can skip the barre chords in any song by using a capo but it is very important to learn all the chord shapes as a new learner.
+Note: Though you can skip the barre chords in any song by using a capo, it is very important to learn all the chord shapes as a new learner.

 Happier is one of the songs from Ed’s third studio album ‘÷‘ (divide).
 He co-wrote this one with Ryan Tedder and Benny Blanco.
 Ed explained in an interview that he wrote this song throwing some light at his breakup with his first love and how she is happy with someone else.
 To know the complete story you can visit this link.

 This song has only 3 chords that are Am-F-C. Yes, it is a three-chord song and is completely beginner-friendly.
-Though there are many lessons out there you can refer to this video lesson by Kurt Berg.
-In this video, he taught how you play this entire song using only 3 chords.
+Though there are many lessons out there for this song, I highly suggest you watch the one mentioned above by Kurt Berg.
+In this video, he taught how you can play this entire song using only 3 chords.

 The chords of this song go like G-Cadd9-Dsus4-Em7 with a capo on the fourth fret.
-To learn the whole song refer to this video by GuitarZero2Hero.
+To learn the whole song watch the video above by GuitarZero2Hero.
 In this video, you will find a full breakdown of the song.

 6. Thinking Out Loud

 This song is the last single from Ed’s second studio album ‘x’ which was co-written by Sheeran and Amy Wadge.
 As mentioned in Wikipedia, they completed writing and composing this song in just 20 minutes.
-There is an interesting story behind it, visit this link to know more about it.
+There is a very interesting story behind this song, visit this link to know more about it.

 Originally the song was written in the key of D and has more than 4 chords but you can play it using the C-F-G-Dm with a capo on the second fret.